-Sure, but part of it feels wrong, like the women are getting treated exactly the kind of way you wouldn’t want someone to treat your sister or daughter.
-In fact, if the U.S. women’s national team was your sister or daughter, you might be considering fighting someone after the confetti finally reaches the ground.
+But part of it feels wrong, as if the women are getting treated exactly the kind of way you wouldn’t want someone to treat your sister or daughter.
+In fact, if the members of the U.S. women’s national team were your sisters or daughters, you might be considering fighting someone after the confetti finally reaches the ground.

 You’d think we would treat them better, treasure their unparalleled contributions to the U.S. soccer trophy cabinet.
-But we don’t, for a host of complicated, interwoven reasons that have nothing to do with a lack of ability to play or entertain.
+But we don’t for a host of complicated, interwoven reasons that have nothing to do with a lack of ability to play or entertain.
 Those reasons are (forgive me) wives tales.
-Rather, a major reason these women are ill-treated is because they are women in a world busting at the seams with entrenched male sentiments and sensibilities, sentiments and sensibilities that still stand on reflex no matter how many times they are proven to be outdated.
+Rather, it feels as if a major reason these players are ill-treated is because they are women in a world busting at the seams with entrenched male sentiments and sensibilities — sentiments and sensibilities that still stand on reflex no matter how many times they are proven to be outdated.
 The fact is, and always was, that these women can play, and the games they play can be very entertaining, if you like soccer, of course.

 It’s confusing if you want to be bothered to think about it.

-One of the culprits of the stench is the discussion.
 The public “state of women’s soccer” discourse habitually dances around discussions of how we view women.
-Instead, the focus tends to be on the logistics of why things don’t work – ownership groups, financing, facilities, tension between individuals – ignoring our societal psychological state.
+Instead, the focus tends to be on the logistics of why things don’t work — ownership groups, financing, facilities, tension between individuals — ignoring our communal wiring.

-As a society, are we ready to make it work, even if the ownership groups, financing and facilities are all in place?
+As a society, are we ready to make it work even if the ownership groups, financing and facilities are all in place?
 I’m not so sure.
-And if the sporting discourse around race and sexual orientation are a barometer, real talk in public is hard to come by, which makes solutions even harder to come by.
+If the sporting discourse around race and sexual orientation are a barometer, real talk in public is hard to come by, which makes finding solutions even harder.
 For instance, most people will admit that sexism, racism, and homophobia exist, but miraculously, when it comes to public discourse, those who harbor these feelings are as elusive as Bigfoot.
 And it’s hard to have a conversation about something that people won’t publicly admit exists.
-Rarely will you see pundits discussing how real underlying attitudes impede the development of a sport, even though few would argue that these attitudes have long been real, prominent impediments to development.
+Rarely will you see pundits discussing how real, underlying attitudes impede the development of a sport, even though few would argue that these attitudes have long been prominent impediments to development.
 So logistics become the easy piece of the puzzle to discuss.
 And boy do we love easy conversations.